gagejohnson-design/Portfolio-Website-for-Dental-Grad/README.md

-Static Website Hosting on AWS (S3 + CloudFront + Route 53)
-Overview

-This project demonstrates how to design, deploy, and operate a secure, globally distributed static website on AWS using Amazon S3, CloudFront, Route 53, and ACM.

-The solution follows AWS best practices for security, performance, and scalability while remaining simple and cost-effective.
-It was implemented end-to-end, including domain management, HTTPS, encryption, and CI/CD-style updates from GitHub.

-Architecture Summary

-Amazon S3 hosts static website assets (HTML, CSS, images)

-Amazon CloudFront provides HTTPS, caching, and global content delivery

-AWS Certificate Manager (ACM) manages SSL/TLS certificates

-Amazon Route 53 handles DNS routing

-GitHub serves as the source of truth for website code

-High-Level Architecture Flow

-User requests the website via a custom domain

-DNS resolves through Route 53

-CloudFront serves cached content over HTTPS

-CloudFront fetches origin content from S3 when needed

-S3 stores encrypted static files securely

-AWS Services Used
-Service	Purpose
-Amazon S3	Static website storage
-Amazon CloudFront	CDN, HTTPS termination
-AWS Certificate Manager	SSL/TLS certificates
-Amazon Route 53	DNS management
-GitHub	Source control & deployment workflow
-Security Design

-S3 Default Encryption enabled using SSE-S3

-Bucket Key disabled (not cost-effective for static websites)

-Public access blocked at the bucket level

-CloudFront Origin Access Control (OAC) restricts direct S3 access

-HTTPS enforced via CloudFront viewer policies

-No hard-coded secrets stored in repository

-Deployment Process

-Static site files are stored in a GitHub repository

-Updates are pushed to GitHub

-Files are uploaded to the S3 bucket (manually or via automation)

-CloudFront automatically serves updated content

-Cache invalidation used when immediate refresh is required

-DNS & Domain Configuration

-Domain purchased via third-party registrar (Squarespace)

-DNS hosted in Amazon Route 53

-Registrar nameservers updated to Route 53

-Alias A-record points to CloudFront distribution

-Encryption & Compliance

-At-rest encryption: SSE-S3

-In-transit encryption: TLS 1.2+ via CloudFront

-Least-privilege IAM access model

-Aligns with AWS Well-Architected Framework (Security & Reliability pillars)

-Cost Considerations

-S3 static hosting: minimal monthly cost

-CloudFront: pay-per-use CDN pricing

-Route 53: low fixed hosted zone fee

-ACM certificates: free

-Designed to stay within low-cost personal project budgets

-Key Skills Demonstrated

-AWS Cloud Architecture

-DNS & Domain Management

-HTTPS & Certificate Management

-Cloud Security Best Practices

-CDN & Performance Optimization

-Infrastructure Design & Documentation

-GitHub-based deployment workflow

-Why This Project Matters

-This project mirrors real-world production patterns used by companies hosting marketing sites, documentation portals, and lightweight web applications.

-It demonstrates the ability to:

-Design secure cloud architectures

-Work across multiple AWS services

-Make cost-aware architectural decisions

-Document systems clearly for technical stakeholders

-Future Enhancements

-GitHub Actions for automated deployments

-Infrastructure as Code using Terraform or AWS CDK

-Monitoring with CloudWatch metrics

-WAF integration for enhanced security

-Author

-Built and maintained by Gage
-Cloud / Data / Systems Consultant
-AWS-focused infrastructure project
+# Static Website Hosting on AWS (S3 + CloudFront + Route 53)

+This project demonstrates how to design, deploy, and operate a **secure, globally distributed static website** on AWS using modern cloud best practices.

+The site is hosted on Amazon S3, delivered through Amazon CloudFront for HTTPS and performance, and accessible via a custom domain managed with Amazon Route 53.
+Website content is version-controlled in GitHub and deployed to AWS in a repeatable, production-style workflow.

+---

+## Architecture Overview

+The architecture follows AWS best practices for static web hosting:

+- **Amazon S3** stores static website assets (HTML, CSS, images)
+- **Amazon CloudFront** provides HTTPS, CDN caching, and edge delivery
+- **AWS Certificate Manager (ACM)** issues and manages TLS certificates
+- **Amazon Route 53** handles DNS resolution for the custom domain
+- **GitHub** stores source code and deployment documentation

+End users access the site securely via HTTPS through CloudFront, while S3 remains private and protected.

+---

+## Key AWS Services Used

+- Amazon S3 (static content storage)
+- Amazon CloudFront (CDN + HTTPS)
+- AWS Certificate Manager (TLS certificates)
+- Amazon Route 53 (DNS)
+- IAM (secure access control)

+---

+## Domain & DNS Strategy

+- Domain purchased externally (Squarespace)
+- Nameservers delegated to Route 53
+- Route 53 hosted zone manages all DNS records
+- Root and `www` domains point to CloudFront using Alias records

+This approach allows AWS to fully manage routing, SSL, and performance while keeping domain ownership flexible.

+---

+## Security Design

+Security is intentionally layered:

+- **S3 bucket is not public**
+- Access is restricted to CloudFront only
+- **Default encryption enabled (SSE-S3)**
+- HTTPS enforced at the CDN level
+- TLS certificates managed by ACM (no manual renewals)

+This prevents direct bucket access and aligns with AWS security best practices.

+---

+## Deployment Workflow

+1. Website files are stored and versioned in GitHub
+2. Changes are committed locally
+3. Static assets are uploaded to S3
+4. CloudFront caches are invalidated when needed
+5. DNS routes traffic to CloudFront automatically

+This keeps deployments simple, auditable, and repeatable.

+---

+## Why This Architecture

+This design was chosen because it is:

+- **Low cost** (no servers, no EC2)
+- **Highly available** (global edge locations)
+- **Secure by default**
+- **Production-grade**
+- **Scalable without redesign**

+It mirrors how many real-world companies host marketing pages, landing pages, and documentation sites.

+---

+## Skills Demonstrated

+- Cloud architecture design
+- Static website hosting on AWS
+- CDN configuration and caching strategy
+- DNS and domain management
+- TLS/HTTPS implementation
+- S3 security hardening
+- GitHub-based project documentation
+- Production-style deployment thinking

+---

+## Future Enhancements

+Potential improvements include:

+- CI/CD with GitHub Actions
+- Infrastructure as Code (Terraform)
+- Custom error pages
+- Monitoring with CloudWatch
+- WAF integration for security filtering

+---

+## Project Purpose

+This project was built as a **hands-on cloud engineering exercise** to demonstrate practical AWS knowledge beyond certifications, focusing on real-world architecture, security, and deployment patterns.